nicholas-johnson/nicholasjohnson.com/src/pages/learn-to-code-with-javascript/functions.md

 What have we done here?
 Well, you may have noticed that we've created a new variable called makeSandwich.

 The variables we have created so far have contained strings or numbers, see the section on variables if you need a refresher, but variables are buckets remember and they can hold any type of thing.
-In this case we have said that the makeSandwich variable should be equal to a new type of thing called a function.
+In this case we have said that the makeSandwich variable should be a new type of thing called a function.

-A function is a little ball of javascript, all wrapped up neatly so that we can use it again and again.
+A function is a little ball of code, all wrapped up neatly so that we can use it again and again.
 After creating our function and assigning it to the makeSandwich variable, we can call it by writing:

 ```js
 makeSandwich();